2nd June to 2nd July 2025

 We commit to being inclusive in our consultation activities and to maximising opportunities for participation by all.

-What will be consulted on during these events?
+What was consulted on during these events?

 SCHEDULE OF ACTIVITIES